aaron-mv-moore/classification-stroke-prediction/README.md

 # Stroke Prediction

 ## Description
-- Data science and health is a field that increasingly merges as time goes one.
+- Data science and health is a field that increasingly merges as time goes on.
 This project is a glimpse at the capability machine learning models have in predicting stroke risk.
 The files in this repo contain the work, modules, and report that walks through the data science pipeline, resulting in a classification model used to predist stroke risk with a 74% recall.

 ## Goals
 - The project aims to create a model that identifies individuals with a high risk of stroke based on stroke data.